DanielaDoesCode/messagIST/README.md

-# A34 MessagIST Project Read Me
+# MessagIST Project README
+This project was made in the context of the masters class Network and Computer Security

 ## Team